How Does a Spectrometer Work? Principles Explained

 A USB spectrometer is the most common type of spectrometer.
 They take light, separate it by wavelength and create a spectrum which shows the relative intensity of these separate wavelengths.
 Spectrometers have a wide range of applications and uses.

-Broadly speaking, all optical spectrometers consist of an entrance slit, a diffraction grating or prism, a detector, and routing optics.
+Broadly speaking, an optical spectrometer consists of an entrance slit, a diffraction grating or prism, a detector, and routing optics.
 The entrance slit allows light into the spectrometer, where a system of mirrors or lenses routes it first onto a diffraction grating or prism, and then onto the detector.
 The grating or prism splits the light into its constituent wavelength components, and the detector records the light intensity as a function of wavelength.
 If the spectrometer has a large spectral range, it may also have filters to stop higher order light from reaching the sensor.
 Most optical spectrometers operate over the UV, visible, and infrared (or near-infrared) regions of the electromagnetic spectrum.

 Entrance Slit

-Light enters the optical spectrometer via the entrance slit.
+Light enters the spectrometer via the entrance slit.
 Similarly to how the aperture size of a camera affects the brightness and resolution of its photos, the width of the spectrometer entrance slit determines both its ability to measure in low-light conditions and the maximum spectral resolution that you can achieve.

 These two characteristics must be balanced against each other as one will always come at the expense of the other.
 A wide entrance slit allows a lot of light to enter the spectrometer, which allows fainter sources to be measured but reduces the spectral resolution of the system.
 Conversely, a narrow entrance slit can increase the spectral resolution, but at the cost of signal intensity.

-Larger optical spectrometers may have a controllable slit width, while more compact devices like the Ossila USB Spectrometer (which has an entrance slit width of 25 μm) usually have a fixed width.
+Larger spectrometers may have a controllable slit width, while more compact devices like the Ossila USB Spectrometer (which has an entrance slit width of 25 μm) usually have a fixed width.

 Diffraction Grating or Prism